igorkulman/lunchbuddy-bot/README.md

 ### Usage

-You can invode Lunchbuddy by mentioning him in any channel you invite him to or you can write him direct message.
-He respons to `help` and shows you all the restuarants is is configured to fetch the menu for.
+You can invoke Lunchbuddy by mentioning him in any channel you invite it to or you can write it direct messages.
+It responds to `help` and shows you all the restuarants it is configured to fetch the menu for.

 ![Asking Lunchbuddy for help](https://raw.githubusercontent.com/igorkulman/lunchbuddy-bot/master/images/help.png)

-If you write to Lunchbuddy a name of a configured restaurant, he will respond with the daily menu for this restaurant.
+If you write to Lunchbuddy a name of a configured restaurant, it will respond with the daily lunch menu for this restaurant.

 ![Showing daily menu](https://raw.githubusercontent.com/igorkulman/lunchbuddy-bot/master/images/menu.png)